casiimir/covid-italia/README.md

-# Covid-19 status in Italy
+# Covid-19, the Italian situation
 This project is my little contribute for my country 🇮🇹

 ### The idea